Virginity: Etymology

-The English sense is not retricted to youth or females; older women can be virgins (the Virgin Queen), men can be virgins, and potential initiates into many fields can be colloquially termed virgins; for example, a skydiving "virgin".
+In modern English, virgin is not restricted to youth or females; older women can be virgins (the Virgin Queen), men can be virgins, and potential initiates into many fields can be colloquially termed virgins—for example, a skydiving "virgin".
 In the latter usage, virgin means uninitiated, as in the much older virgin knight.
 "Virgin" is also used as an adjective in terms like virgin field.